 The one-horned rhinoceroses in Kaziranga National Park represent 60 percent of the world’s entire population of the animals.
 Some argue that that’s a dangerously high percentage to have living in one known area.
 Should a natural disaster, such as a flood, or disease rampage through the park, the animals’ numbers could drop below the point at which they would be sustainable.
 And being able to pinpoint the location of the largest group of remaining wild one-horned rhinos makes finding them easy for poachers.

 In the United States, a similar scenario is being played out with American bison (Bison bison).
-Inside Yellowstone National Park are four thousand or so of the animals, which are descendants of the handful who survived the nineteenth-century slaughter and the only bison in the country that are considered genetically pure.
+Inside Yellowstone National Park are 4,000 or so of the animals, which are descendants of the handful who survived the 19th-century slaughter and the only bison in the country that are considered genetically pure.

 The animals were not moved without controversy, however.
 Bison opponents went to court and received an injunction to prevent further transfers.
 Environmental groups appealed the injunction to the Montana Supreme Court, and it will be heard next month.
 If it is lifted, bison will be loaded on trucks and taken out of Yellowstone to new homes around the state.